October Health – 2025 Report

 16-17 Demographic in United States

-The leading cause of stress for the 16-17 age group in the United States is academic pressure.
-This includes concerns about grades, standardized testing, college admissions, and balancing schoolwork with other responsibilities.
-Workplace-related stressors can also emerge for those with part-time jobs.
-Offering digital group sessions through platforms like October can help teens develop coping strategies in a supportive environment.
+The leading cause of stress for the 16-17 age group in the United States is academic pressure, including worries about grades, college admissions, and future career prospects.
+Workplace-related stress can also begin for those with part-time jobs as they balance work and school responsibilities.
+Offering group sessions or workshops through platforms like October on managing academic stress and time management can be beneficial for this age group.

 How mental health affects the 16-17 demographic differently

-- Future Uncertainty: Anxiety about career choices, financial independence, and life after high school.
+• Future Uncertainty: Anxiety about career path, college choices, and life after high school.

 Data from October Health